JuanmaGre/JuanmaGre/README.md

 ### I studied hospitality but tech industry has always been my real passion

 🔭 I’m currently working on a grupal proyect for Henry bootcamp, an E-commerce for snikers! <br />
-🌱 I’m currently learning TypeScript <br />
+🌱 I’m currently learning TypeScript & Phyton <br />
 👯 I’m looking to collaborate on huge companies around the world <br />
 ⚡ Fun fact: I love playing basketball and football with my friends <br />